Lafayette Divorce Attorney

 While the topics spouses will negotiate will be dictated by the needs of each individual divorce, common matters to address include:

 - Children: A child’s well-being will be the center of any divorce case.
-Custody arrangements, visitation schedules, child support, education, and healthcare decisions will need to be decided upon in a divorce agreement in Lafayette .
+Custody arrangements, visitation schedules, child support, education, and healthcare decisions will need to be decided upon in a divorce agreement in Lafayette, LA.

 - Assets and finances: The couple’s property, investments, savings, and even outstanding debt will all be listed and then divided up into equal shares under the state’s community property laws.